Ages 12 through 14 (7th-8th grade)

 In addition to their coursework, DHMC Middle School students have many opportunities to use their talents and to gain experience as contributing members of society, both within the school community and in the larger world beyond.
 These include:

 Middle School students manage two businesses, the DHMC hot lunch program, and the Middle Mart, which sells snacks and beverages before and after school.
 Students plan, staff, and manage funds for these enterprises that help to fund their year-end travel.

 A week in New York City or whitewater rafting in Virginia, in alternating years, is the culminating trip of each school year.

 In a program that mirrors an adult job search, students prepare a resume and spend a week working within the school (seventh graders) or in local businesses (eighth graders).
 They are evaluated by their “employers” at the conclusion of the week.

 The DHMC Middle School has its own radio station; students write the scripts and broadcast school news each morning on 89.7 WDHM-FM.

 Middle Schoolers also provide audiovisual support for school music presentations, plays, and assemblies, by videotaping programs and managing sound and lighting.

 Elective subjects provide additional opportunities for students to explore interests.
 As part of the elective program, students produce the DHMC yearbook.
-Other elective courses include art studio, music appreciation, robotics, web design, forensics, cooking, stock market investing, knitting, and sewing.
+Other elective courses have included art studio, music appreciation, robotics, web design, forensics, cooking, stock market investing, knitting, environmental science, gardening, and sewing.

-Students entering the Middle School program will work on math skills, literature analysis, and foreign language during the summer.
-Students attend one time per week for one hour each time (a total of five hours).
-The purpose of “summer school” is to keep math skills sharp, practice reading and writing, and help to determine placement for the fall semester.
+Students entering the Middle School program will work on math skills and literature analysis during the summer.
+This internet-based summer school helps keep math, reading and writing skills sharp and helps determine placement for the fall semester.
 It also introduces incoming students to the Middle School environment.

 ON TO HIGH SCHOOL